abhinavtembulkar/coursera-intro-to-machine-learning-duke-university/README.md

 # coursera-intro-to-machine-learning-duke-university
-Repository with the programming assignments from Introduction to Machine Learning Course of Duke University on Coursera.
+Repository with all the programming assignments completed as per Introduction to Machine Learning Course of Duke University on Coursera.